 - Act as a mentor to the student intern(s), bridging the theoretical book knowledge with hands-on practical applications resulting in specific learning outcomes.

-- Provide the student intern(s) with daily or weekly feedback on the intern's progress.
+- Provide the student intern(s) with daily or weekly feedback on their progress.

 - Complete a performance evaluation provided by the internship faculty advisor at the University.
 The standard timeframe for sending the evaluation form to the employer is mid-semester and two weeks prior to the end of the internship.

 - Site supervisors should evaluate students objectively and in accordance with established student assignments and responsibilities as agreed upon in the learning contract.

 - At the conclusion of the internship, the site supervisor should submit a written evaluation of the student's progress to the faculty advisor.
 This evaluation should reflect:

 - the intern's progress toward the goals and learning objectives stated in their learning contract;

 - the intern's ability to function as a contributing member of the host organization; and

 - the intern's personal and professional growth during the internship.

 The internship site supervisor's final evaluation should be one to two pages in length and printed on the organization's letterhead.
 The original should be mailed to the faculty advisor and a copy should be given to the student.